twagar11/ansible-labs/setup/Configure-Inventory-File.md

 ## Exercise

-Try to define some domains and try to add them to your hosts
+Try to define some domains and try to add them to your hosts.

 ## Well done! 👏